I am proud to present Featured Artist of the Month Susan Abell from Georgia. Susan helps people reconnect people to nature through her art.

 how to sell their art either online or offline?

-Susan Abell– I would suggest to start small, perhaps one social media channel for sharing your art.
+Susan Abell– I would suggest starting small, perhaps one social media channel for sharing your art.
 If you already have a regular Facebook page, create a business page just for emphasizing your art.
 Look for opportunities in your community to display your art and to get more eyes on your art.
 Consider joining a local arts organization to connect with others.
 Participate in local art fairs and festivals to help you find your niche market and to collect booth visitors’ emails.
 When it comes to navigating the online waters, the best advice I could give would be to avail yourself of all possible resources to learn all you can.
 I have found the advice of so many art business and marketing experts to be indispensable.
 Dave certainly fits into this category!

 Dave Nevue – Thank you Susan.